-Norman's ability to evade justice and keep the public unaware of his secret life as the Green Goblin came to a sudden halt at the conclusion of The Pulse #5.
-Norman would soon face trial and be sent to prison for his crimes, however, it should be noted that the exact crimes Norman would be charged with have never been officially stated.
+Norman's ability to evade the authorities and keep the public unaware of his secret life as the Green Goblin came to a sudden halt at the conclusion of The Pulse #5.
+He would eventually face trial and be sent to prison for his crimes committed.
+For the record, the exact crimes Norman would be charged with have never been officially stated.
 As one might expect, the prison cell walls of Riker's Island Penitentiary were not going to be enough to stop Norman's tormenting of Peter.
 In fact, Osborn being placed into jail actually triggered one of his numerous contingency plots and this one involved the wall crawler!

 Marvel Knights Spider-Man #1 continues from and supplements the capture of the Green Goblin that was featured in The Pulse #5.
 Although it occurred off-panel, Norman escaped custody once again at some point after his arrest in The Pulse #5 as reported in the All-New Official Handbook of the Marvel Universe A-Z Update #1.
 Osborn made his way to a church and took 18 people hostage threatening to gas them if his demands were not met.
 Norman's demand?
 Not money, not an escape vehicle, he simply requested that Spider-Man commit suicide publicly.
 Peter did not comply.
 Despite Norman's desperate attempt at freedom, Spidey once again subdues his long time foe and Osborn is sent to Riker's Island.
 Of course, Norman is counter-suing Spider-Man for aggravated assault.
 Shortly after, Peter receives a phone call informing him that his Uncle Ben's grave had been vandalized.
 Peter goes to inspect the grave, but while he's there he receives a phone call from a mysterious individual who claims to know that he is Spider-Man.
 Peter rushes home to find his house ransacked and Aunt May missing.